-The prison was given an inspection in the summer of 2015, the full report can be read at the Ministry of Justice web site, just follow the links below.
+The prison was given an inspection in the October 2018, the full report can be read at the Ministry of Justice web site, just follow the links below.
 In their latest report the inspectors said:

 To read the full reports, go to the Ministry of Justice site or follow the links below:

 - HMP Lancaster Farms, Report on an unannounced inspection of HMP Lancaster Farms (29 October, 5-8 November 2018)

 - HMP Lancaster Farms (PDF, 760.98 kB), Report on an unannounced inspection of HMP Lancaster Farms (20 April – 1 May 2015)

 - HMYOI Lancaster Farms, Unannounced full follow-up inspection of HMYOI Lancaster Farms (1 – 10 June 2011)